Parliamentary.ai

 Description

-• Limitation on Liability: A cap of £1,800 is introduced on the total liability for a property owner (P) under a specific sub-paragraph (Clause 13, amendment 1).
-This limits the potential financial burden resulting from appeals.
+• Limitation on Liability: A maximum liability of £1,800 is introduced for a specific type of appeal under clause 13, limiting the potential financial burden for businesses involved in such disputes.

 Government Spending